NorthernDIY/eng-puzzles/Software/Adressing_Firmware/README.md

 **As prepared by: Rowen Guncheon, Nicolas Hince, David Stewart, Lin Zhan on March 18/2022**

 # Addressing_Firmware:
   The initial Hall sensor address programming firmware that runs on the ESP32 SOC.
+Must be run before loading the data collection code.

 ## Requires:
 - Arduino IDE v1.18 or newer